capr/multigit/README.md

 	$ mgit release 1.0 update     # adds .mgit/1.0.release

-This creates (or updates) a list with currently checked out versions of all repos, effectively creating a snapshot of the entire project.
+This creates (or updates) a list with currently checked out versions of all repos, effectively recording a snapshot of the entire project.
-This snapshot can be later restored with:
+This snapshot can later be restored with:

 	$ mgit release 1.0 checkout